-The university offers reasonable and appropriate measures to protect students who are Complainants, Respondents, and witnesses, as appropriate, and to facilitate their continued access to university education programs and activities while maintaining the integrity of any investigation into an allegation of harassment or discrimination.
-Upon receipt of a report of discrimination, the university will inform the student Complainant(s) and Respondent(s) of, and promptly provide access to, the following supportive, remedial and protective measures as appropriate:
+The University offers reasonable and appropriate measures to protect students who are Complainants, Respondents, and witnesses, as appropriate, and to facilitate their continued access to University education programs and activities while maintaining the integrity of any investigation into an allegation of harassment or discrimination.
+Upon receipt of a report of discrimination, the University will inform the student Complainant(s) and Respondent(s) of, and promptly provide access to, the following supportive, remedial and protective measures as appropriate:

-- options for on- and/or off-campus medical, counseling, and other related services; - options for temporary alternate housing arrangements, including immediate relocation to different university housing, when available; - options for requesting a residential hall ban;
+- options for on- and/or off-campus medical, counseling, and other related services; - options for temporary alternate housing arrangements, including immediate relocation to different University housing, when available; - options for requesting a residential hall ban; - options for altering academic class schedules/obligations; - options for a leave of absence; - options for altering student organization schedules/obligations; - options for altering work schedule or job assignment; - Emergency Removal from the University's educational program for student Respondents and administrative leave from employment for employee Respondents (with or without pay);

-- options for altering academic class schedules/obligations; - options for a leave of absence; - options for altering student organization schedules/obligations; - options for altering work schedule or job assignment; - emergency removal from the university's educational program for student respondents and administrative leave from employment for employee respondents (with or without pay); - options for alternative transportation as well as a campus escort service; - options for seeking disciplinary action against a Respondent who is a Northeastern community member; - options for receiving a university No Contact Order; and - options for seeking a Judicial Harassment Protection Order or a Restraining Order.
+- options for alternative transportation as well as a campus escort service; - options for seeking disciplinary action against a Respondent who is a University community member; - options for receiving a University No Contact order; and - options for seeking protective orders.

 The above supportive, remedial and protective measures may be temporary or permanent and are available to Complainants even if they do not wish to participate in an OUEC or criminal investigation of the alleged discrimination.
 While the above outlined measures represent options that are generally available to the parties, not every measure is available to every party in every circumstance.
-Except under extraordinary circumstances as determined by the Assistant Vice President, the university does not provide supportive, protective and remedial measures to Third Parties.
+Except under extraordinary circumstances as determined by the Assistant Vice President, the University does not provide supportive, protective and remedial measures to Third Parties.